 Hathor and related deities in Twin Peaks

-Cow.
-Milk, which is associated with the white horse when Leland uses it to poison Sarah, but elsewhere “warm milk” is associated with the “White Lodge” (S2E1).
+Her symbols include the cow.
+Milk is associated with the white horse when Leland uses it to poison Sarah, but elsewhere “warm milk” is associated with the giant, e.g. S2E1.
 In S3E11, Albert and Cole have a conversation about warm milk for the cat on the hot tin roof (presumably this is a reference to Cat on a Hot Tin Roof, but I haven’t watched it).

-Hathor is associated with motherhood and with the home.
+Motherhood and the home are aspects of Hathor’s domain.
 The Mother; “Mom” (S3E5) tattoo on Mike’s arm, which he cuts off.
 In S3 especially, there is a recurring theme of “home” and returning home.
 “Nowhere left to go but home.”
 Laura’s home, with father and mother—Bob and Mom.

 Hathor is associated with turquoise, which is the color of the ring, and also associated with Shelly and the Double-R Diner.
 In Steven’s monologue in S3E15, he mentions turquoise explicitly.